FIVEYOUNGWOO/FIVEYOUNGWOO/README.md

 #### Introduction :
 I am deeply passionate about designing and validating Software-Defined Radio (SDR)-based wireless networks and optimizing them using reinforcement learning (RL) approaches.
-Over two years as an undergraduate intern and during my M.S. studies at the Smart Networking Lab (SNL) in Computer Science at Chosun University, I have developed expertise in wireless communications.
+Over two years as an undergraduate intern and during my M.S. studies at the Smart Networking Lab (SNL) in Computer Science at Chosun University, I developed expertise in wireless communications and RF-based sensing.
 ___

 #### Research Experience 1 (During M.S. degree):
 Wireless technology has achieved remarkable advancements in frequency performance, yet these gains occur with increased energy consumption and computational complexity.
-To address these challenges, my work uses reinforcement learning to optimize resource allocation while balancing trade-offs between spectral and energy efficiency.
+To address these challenges, my work uses reinforcement learning to optimize resource allocation while balancing spectral and energy efficiency trade-offs.
 Specifically, I designed the reinforcement learning algorithm for massive antenna-aided base station (BS) transmission power allocation in multi-cellular networks.
 This work, published in _IEEE Access_, received the Best Paper Award at the _33rd Joint Conference on Communications and Information (JCCI)_.
 ___

 #### Research Experience 2 (During B.S. degree) :